 There is a lot of lobby work going on in the moment for e.g. the islands.
 Also a lobby for extending / spreading the holiday periods to avoid crowds and other measurements with focus on the national guest are taken up.

-Mr. Revier/Ms. de Backere informed the meeting that the Waddenacademy has cancelled all excursion so far.
+Mr. Revier/Ms. de Backere informed the meeting that the Waddenvereniging has cancelled all excursion so far.
 They experienced an increased public interest in policy methods and online activities.

 The TV documentary series 'Het WAD' with four episodes of almost one hour each pays tribute to the Wadden Sea and is shown every Wednesday evening at 8:35 pm at BNNVARA on NPO 1.